ZTMowrer947/ProjectPortfolio/README.md

 Running the app in production mode is done by following the above instructions, but replacing `npm start` with `npm run start:production`.

+Once you have the app running, it will tell you on which port it is running on.
+Simply go to `localhost:<port>` in your browser, replacing `<port>` with the provided port number.

 ## Technologies used
 - [Node.js backend](https://nodejs.org)
 - [Pug view engine](https://pugjs.org)